List of Brazilian shows on Netflix: the 20 best in 2023

-There is no doubt that Netflix has greatly improved the quality of its original productions in recent years, but one of the biggest surprises was the platform starting to invest in international series.
-Since the first work was released in 2016, new Brazilian shows have not stopped arriving on Netflix.
+There is no doubt that Netflix has greatly improved the quality of its original productions in recent years, but one of the biggest surprises was the platform starting to invest in international series, like the Brazilian shows on Netflix.
+Since the first work was released in 2016, they have not stopped arriving on the platform.
 Perhaps the only problem is choosing which Netflix series to watch first.

 It is to help you with this that we have listed some of the best Brazilian shows on Netflix.
 You can check out all our tips in detail below!